Apply for U.S. Department of Education Green Ribbon

 3) effective environmental and sustainability education.

-The deadline for 2021 applications has passed, if you are interested in applying to become a green ribbon school honoree for 2022 please email email@example.com
+The deadline for 2022 applications was January 24, 2022.
+If you are interested in applying to become a Green Ribbon School honoree for 2023 please email firstname.lastname@example.org.

-- You will complete an application that must be returned to email@example.com by January 22, 2021.
-Application should include: A clear, specific and well-articulated understanding of how environmental sustainability, health and learning fit with the school’s vision and mission; innovative approaches (given a particular school’s circumstances) to one or more of the criteria outlined in the 3 pillars; and at least five action photos of students involved in green practices.
+- You will complete a nomination form and an application that must be returned to email@example.com by a date TBA in early 2023.
+Application should include: A clear, specific and well-articulated understanding of how environmental sustainability, health, and learning fit with the school’s vision and mission; innovative approaches (given a particular school’s circumstances) to one or more of the criteria outlined in the 3 pillars; and at least five action photos of students involved in green practices.

 Honored schools, school districts, and institutes of higher education are announced each spring.
 The selectees are invited to a summer ceremony in Washington, D.C. where they receive a sustainable plaque; are the subject of media attention; and feel their efforts celebrated.
 Other schools, in turn, learn about and adopt their practices.